Oscar-Winning Childhood Star Dies at 90

 After his education at Vanderbilt University in Nashville, Tennessee, where he studied pre-law, Jarman served as an officer in the U.S. Navy for three years.
 He returned to Hollywood in 1959, but when he could not find work in films, he shifted to working behind the scenes as an Armed Forces publicist in Los Angeles, contributing to films about the U.S. Navy.

-Jarman’s career post-acting was diverse and fruitful.
+Jarman’s career after acting was diverse and fruitful.
 As the executive director of the San Francisco International Film Festival from 1965 to 1980, he left a significant imprint on the city’s cultural scene.
 He also produced a documentary about renowned rock promoter Bill Graham and the Fillmore Auditorium.
 In 1986, he founded Jarman Travel Inc., a company he ran for 25 years.

 Recent Articles